Achada do Teixeira

-Since the year 2002, the Astronomy Group of the University of Madeira has held its traditional AstroFesta in this place.
+Since 2002, the Astronomy Group of the University of Madeira has held its traditional AstroFesta in this place.
 In fact, the area surrounding Achada do Teixeira is among the best places for astronomical observation at national level.
-A little further up we have the plateau of Encumeada Alta: one of the best places in the Northern Hemisphere to do Astronomy, already located in the parish of Faial.
+A little further up is the plateau of Encumeada Alta, one of the best places in the Northern Hemisphere to do astronomy, already located in the parish of Faial.

 There are plans to install a small robotic observatory next to Achada do Teixeira.
 A cement base has already been built for this purpose.